smpallen99/exrm-rpm/README.md

 # Elixir Release Manager RPM Generator

+Adds simple RPM generation to the exrm package manager.

 ## Usage

 You can build an rpm at the same time as building a release by adding the `--rpm` option to `release`